Medusa-ML/.github/profile/README.md

 It's important to note that although our forks aim to remain upstream-compatible, they are essentially hard forks under a more restrictive license (GPLv3).
 This is in line with our commitment to free software and our belief in the benefits of more restrictive licenses that ensure freedom and openness.

+### Encouragement for License Transition to GPLv3

+We strongly encourage original project authors, whose repositories Medusa has forked, to consider re-licensing under the GNU General Public License, version 3 (GPLv3).
+Adopting this more restrictive license will enable you to integrate enhancements and improvements contributed by the Medusa team back into your original codebase.
+This synergistic approach aligns with best practices in free and open-source software development, while providing mutual benefits to all parties involved.

 For more information on this matter check out the [Free Software Foundation's Licensing Lab](https://www.fsf.org/licensing/)